cyberjunky/home-assistant-custom-components/README.md

 ![alt text](https://raw.githubusercontent.com/cyberjunky/home-assistant-custom-components/master/screenshots/toon-smartmeter-graph-poweruselow.png "Graph Power Use Low")

-## Toon Boiler Status sensor component
+## TOON Boiler Status sensor component

-NOTE: This component only works with rooted Toon devices.
+NOTE: This component only works with rooted TOON devices.
 And installed BoilerStatus app via ToonStore.

-It reads OpenTherm Boiler data from your Toon, gathered by the thermostat adapter.
+It reads OpenTherm Boiler data from your TOON, gathered by the thermostat adapter.

 ### Installation